wbamberg/idl-reference/docs/nsIWindowMediator.md

 ## Methods ##

 ### getEnumerator(aWindowType) ###
- Return an enumerator which iterates over all windows of type aWindowType
+<code> Return an enumerator which iterates over all windows of type aWindowType
 from the oldest window to the youngest.
 @param  aWindowType the returned enumerator will enumerate only
                     windows of this type. ("type" is the